marxin/texi2rst-generated/sphinx/gccint/target-description-macros-and-functions.rst

   Code set up at run time to enter a nested function. <trampolines>
   Controlling how library routines are implicitly called. <library-calls>
   Defining addressing modes valid for memory operands. <addressing-modes>
-  Defining how :option:`-fsection-anchors` should work. <anchored-addresses>
+  Defining how -fsection-anchors should work. <anchored-addresses>
   Defining how insns update the condition code. <condition-code>
   Defining relative costs of different operations. <costs>
   Adjusting the behavior of the instruction scheduler. <scheduling>